 General-purpose SIMT: bridging the gap between SMT CPU and SIMT GPU architectures

-I design hardware schemes that allow the execution of existing scalar instruction sets on GPU-like architectures.
+I propose hardware schemes that allow the execution of existing scalar instruction sets on GPU-like architectures.
 Existing mechanisms that perform dynamic vectorization in the Single Instruction Multiple Thread (SIMT) model on current GPUs rely on explicit annotations in the instruction set, and hardware-based stack structures.
 I have shown an alternative constant-space mechanism could enable SIMT execution on conventional scalar instruction sets.
 It allows individual threads to be managed, suspended, resumed or migrated independently, lifting the main barrier separating SIMT architectures from general-purpose multithread processors.

-My ongoing research along this direction includes:
+Our ongoing research along this direction includes: